CasEsselink/portfolio/ReadMe.md

 [Frontend](https://github.com/S3Puzzle/S3Frontend)

 ### Docker backend
 In the backend I also push and build an image to hub.docker, but because of mysql they can't be ran.
 The tests in git action need the localhost url to work and the mysql docker container need the docker.host.internal url.
-I have spend a lot of time exploring options to fix it,  but I can't find a way to make one of them use a diffent url.
-I have thougt about using an different url for both of them, but I don't have the means te do this right now.
+I have spend a lot of time exploring options to fix it,  but I can't find a way to make one of them use a different url.
+I have thought about using an different url for both of them, but I don't have the means to do this right now.
 I decided to keep the localhost url, making the docker image non-functional.
-To show that I do know how to build a container for my service using the docker mysql image, I will demonstraded with a modified version of my backend.
+To show that I do know how to build a container for my service using the docker mysql image, I will demonstrate it with a modified version of my backend.
+It uses the url needed for the docker container to work.

 The commands to make the mysql container and link it to the network: